scaffold-eth/se-2-challenges/README.md

 ![readme-6](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/577a8abd-a098-499f-9903-fb6e4c9337e9)

-👩‍👩‍👧‍👧 A multisig wallet it's a smart contract that acts like a wallet, allowing us to secure assets by requiring multiple accounts to "vote" on transactions.
+👩‍👩‍👧‍👧 A multisig wallet is a smart contract that acts like a wallet, allowing us to secure assets by requiring multiple accounts to "vote" on transactions.
 Think of it as a treasure chest that can only be opened when all key parties agree.

 📜 The contract keeps track of all transactions.
 Each transaction can be confirmed or rejected by the signers (smart contract owners).
 Only transactions that receive enough confirmations can be "executed" by the signers.